How Virtual Sensing Picks Up Where Government Data Left Off

 The Challenge: Turning Virtual Sensor Data Into Weather Insights

 Virtual sensing technologies are being developed that will soon be able to tap into electric bikes, scooters, and airplanes — to name just a few.
 By reverse engineering data gleaned from hundreds of millions of sensors around the globe, countries that most need hyper-accurate, location-specific and continuously updated weather information will be able to get it.

-Without the need to invest in and maintain costly infrastructure and equipment people who have never had adequate time to prepare for Mother Nature’s wrath will finally be able to do so.
+Without the need to invest in and maintain costly infrastructure and equipment, people who have never had adequate time to prepare for Mother Nature’s wrath will finally be able to do so.
 Weather will finally be available throughout the globe — no matter where you live.